awslabs/ros2-migration-tools/README.md

-# B9ROSMigrationTools
+# ROSMigrationTool

 This package contains tools to migrate a ROS1 package to ROS2 package.
 The "CMakeLists.txt" and "package.xml" migration tools from [ros2-migration-tools](https://github.com/awslabs/ros2-migration-tools/tree/master/ros2_migration/porting_tools) have been taken as it is.
 CPP source code migration uses [libclang8](http://releases.llvm.org/download.html) and its corresponding [python bindings](https://github.com/llvm-mirror/clang/tree/release_80/bindings/python).
-The main script for migration is `B9ROSMigrationTools/ros_upgrader.py`
+The main script for migration is `ROSMigrationTool/ros_upgrader.py`

 ## Pre-requisites
 1. ROS1(kinetic) system